 William Morris - One of the Pioneers of Textile Design

 Apart from being a prominent socialist activist and poet, William Morris is also known as a renowned textile designer who was associated with the famous British Arts and Crafts Movement.
-Morris is a famous name in the world of wallpaper and textile design, and his oeuvre paved the way for the use of patterns in art.
-Morris lived in the 19th Century, and in the 1860s he slowly abandoned painting and focused on designing wallpaper patterns.
-His wallpaper and textile designs were embraced by a number of craftsmen associations and prominent designers.
-Morris’ designs are in production even today.
+Morris is a famous name in the world of wallpaper and textile design, and his oeuvre paved the way for the use of pattern in art.
+Morris lived in the 19th Century, and in the 1860s he slowly abandoned painting and focused on designing wallpaper art patterns.
+Morris’s wallpaper and textile designs were embraced by a number of craftsmen associations and prominent designers, and he can be seen as one of the first pattern artists ever.
+The artist’s designs are in production even today.

 Owen Jones - Ornaments and Chromolithography

 Owen Jones was a prominent Welsh architect from the 19th Century.
-He is best-known for his studies of Islamic decoration at the Alhambra (famous fortress in the Spanish city of Granada).
-While researching Alhambra, Jones developed theories on flat pattern, geometry and polychromy.
-He was not only theoretician though.
-Jones also used his theories of patterns in practice.
-He designed books and worked on other printing projects.
-In addition, he worked on vast number of decorative designs that were later used in production of furniture and other fittings.
+He is best known for his studies of Islamic decoration at the Alhambra (famous fortress in the Spanish city of Granada).
+While researching Alhambra, Jones developed theories on the flat pattern art, geometry and polychromy.
+He was not only theoretician though – Jones also used his theories of art patterns in practice.
+As one of the most prominent pattern artists, he designed books and worked on other printing projects.
+In addition, he worked on a vast number of decorative designs that were later used in the production of furniture and other fittings.